-A numbing cream will be applied.
-Once the numbing cream gets removed, a serum gets applied and the treatment begins.
+A numbing cream will be applied and when the numbing cream gets removed, a serum gets applied and the treatment begins.

 Micro Needling After One Treatment

-The pain is minimal and there is very little to no downtime.
-Some parts of your face may feel a bit more sensitive than others right after the treatment, but you will be fine.
-Once the micro-needling is done, a serum and hydrating stem cell moisturizer with human growth factors will be applied.
+The pain is minimal and there is very little to no downtime, but parts of your face may feel a bit more sensitive than others right after the treatment, but you will be fine.
+Once the micro-needling is done, a serum and hydrating stem cell moisturizer with human growth factors will be applied and a sunscreen.

 You may take a Tylenol after the treatment if your skin feels sensitive.

-The skin will be red and may have some swelling which usually disappears within 24 - 48 hours.
-Depending on the depth of your treatment your skin may be pink and may slightly flake and peel for a few days after the treatment.
-Do not pick it off as this may cause scaring.
+The skin will be red and may have some swelling which usually disappears within 12 - 24 hours, and depending on the depth of your treatment, your skin may be pink and may slightly flake and peel for a few days after the treatment, but don't pick it off as this may cause scaring.

 Only Mineral based makeup should be applied the next day.

-Use a sunscreen that is made with zinc oxide or titanium dioxide which is much safer than chemical SPFs that contain oxybenzone and octinoxate.
-Several countries already banned sunscreens that contain those chemicals.
+Use a sunscreen that is made with zinc oxide or titanium dioxide which is much safer than chemical SPFs that contain oxybenzone and octinoxate, because several countries already banned sunscreens that contain these chemicals.